Details for PVI Maps

-Many Filters options work together, so be aware of selections made across options.
+Many of the filter options can be used simultaneously, so users should be aware of selections made across options.

-Counties can be grouped together, or clustered, based on PVI similarity.
+Counties can be clustered based on PVI similarity with two types of clustering: hierarchical, or HClust, and KMeans.
 Cluster membership is noted on the Scorecard for each county.
-Two types of clustering are available: hierarchical, or HClust, and KMeans.

-Hierarchical clustering, as the name suggests, is an algorithm that builds hierarchy of clusters.
-This algorithm starts with all the data points assigned to a cluster of their own.
-Then, the two nearest clusters are merged into the same cluster.
-This algorithm terminates when there is only a single cluster left.
-Alternatively, KMeans clustering begins with a set number of clusters and finds the optimal grouping of counties into each of these clusters.
+Hierarchical clustering, as the name suggests, is an algorithm that builds a hierarchy of clusters.
+This algorithm first assigns all data points to a cluster.
+The two nearest clusters are then merged into a single same cluster.
+This algorithm terminates when there is a single cluster remaining.
+The KMeans clustering algorithm finds the optimal grouping of counties for a set number of clusters.

-By clicking on the cluster numbers, the map will display only the counties within that cluster.
-It allows you to view counties with similar vulnerability profiles.
+Users can click on the cluster numbers to display only the counties within a particular cluster.
+This displays only counties with similar vulnerability profiles.

-The Setting Summary option allows the user to save and/or retrieve settings from previous Dashboard navigation, to automate the re-evaluation of previous visualizations and filtering.
+Using the Settings Summary option, users can save and retrieve settings from previous Dashboard navigation sessions, automating the re-evaluation of previous visualizations and filtering selections.

-Toggle options allow you to remove the three panels shown from the display to maximize the map for higher resolution viewing.
+Toggle options allow users to remove from the display the three panels shown to maximize the map for high-resolution viewing.

 Details of the current PVI, including model documentation, data sources, and performance evaluation, are available on the Details webpage.

-Source Data links to the GitHub repository of all daily PVI data files.
+The Source Data option is linked to the GitHub repository of all daily PVI data files.

-Select the PVI model of interest with the corresponding radio button for either PVI Model (11.2) or PVI with Vaccine Model (12.4).
+Users can select the PVI model of interest for details on the individual components included in PVI Model 11.2 or PVI with Vaccination Model 12.4.

-Clicking on any county in the map will populate the county display box (lower left corner) and county-specific info panels along the bottom of the page.
-Within the display box, the 3-day average number of new Cases and Deaths and number of declining days (Days in the past two weeks where the number of new cases/deaths has declined or remain unchanged relative to the day before) are given.
-Clicking the magnifier icon will center and zoom to the map to the selected county.
+Clicking on any county on the map populates the county display box in the lower-left corner and county-specific information panels at the bottom of the page.
+The display box shows the three-day average of new cases and deaths and the number of declining days, which is the number of days over the previous 14 days for which the number of new cases/deaths declined or remain unchanged relative to the previous day.
+The magnifier icon in the upper-right corner of the county display box centers the map and zooms in to the selected county.

-The observed number of Cases and Deaths for the selected county is shown for the preceding 14 days.
+The observed number of cases and deaths for the selected county is shown for the previous 14 days.

-The predicted number of Cases and Deaths for a 14-day forecast horizon is plotted as a line within a shaded confidence interval.
+The predicted number of cases and deaths for a 14-day horizon is plotted as a line surrounded by a shaded confidence interval.

-A preprint describing the Dashboard and the underlying methods is available at medrxiv.org.
+A paper describing the Dashboard and the underlying methods is available at Environmental Health Perspectives.

 NIEHS: John House, Matthew Wheeler, and Alison Motsinger-Reif

-NC State University: Skylar Marvel, Fred Wright, Yihui Zhou, and Kuncheng Song and David Reif
+NC State University: Skylar Marvel, Fred Wright, Yihui Zhou, Kuncheng Song and David Reif